 The camshaft is responsible for the timing and duration of the valve openings.
 By changing this function and the timing, you can boost acceleration and horsepower from the car engine.

 A high-performance cam allows you to achieve the changes you want.
 However, this isn’t a cheap upgrade, and it is going to make your engine louder – though that isn’t always a negative!

 The easiest way to boost horsepower and improve performance is to perform regular tune-ups.
 If the car has old, defective parts, the engine isn’t going to be optimized.

 Start with regular oil changes.
-As the oil gets dirty and contaminated, it allows more friction to
+As the oil gets dirty and contaminated, it allows more friction to occur.

-	occur.
 Not only does this harm the performance, but it causes more wear to the engine.
-Conventional

-	oil should be changed every 3,000 miles, while many synthetic oils last up to 10,000 miles.
-Don’t

-	forget to change the oil filter at the same time.
+Conventional oil should be changed every 3,000 miles, while many synthetic oils last up to 10,000 miles.
+Don’t forget to change the oil filter at the same time.

-	While we are on the subject of filters, you want to change the air filter as well.
-If the engine

-	can’t breathe, you can’t expect it to output the maximum horsepower.
+While I am on the subject of filters, you want to change the air filter as well.
+If the engine can’t breathe, you can’t expect it to output the maximum horsepower.